 How many Dragon Slippers books will there be?

-I don’t know.
 Right now there are three: Dragon Slippers, Dragon Flight, and Dragon Spear.
-I have ideas for more, but right now I am working on other projects.
-I will eventually go back to Feravel, don’t worry!
+I have ideas for more, but I am working on other projects.
+I would like to go back to Feravel, but if I do, it will probably be in a separate story, as Creel and her companions get to live happily ever after!

-I have a great idea for your next dragon book!
+I have a great idea for your next book!
 Can I send it to you?

 No, but thank you!
 I have plenty of ideas of my own, and I would hate to take someone else’s!